Aurangzeb: Mughal–Maratha Wars

 In 1689, Aurangzeb's forces captured and executed Sambhaji.
 His successor Rajaram, later Rajaram's widow Tarabai and their Maratha forces fought individual battles against the forces of the Mughal Empire.
 Territory changed hands repeatedly during the years (1689–1707) of interminable warfare.
 As there was no central authority among the Marathas, Aurangzeb was forced to contest every inch of territory, at great cost in lives and money.

+The Marathas shifted tactics, avoiding set battles in favour of conducting a hit-and-run insurgency.
 Even as Aurangzeb drove west, deep into Maratha territory – notably conquering Satara – the Marathas expanded eastwards into Mughal lands – Malwa and Hyderabad.
 The Marathas also expanded further South into Southern India defeating the independent local rulers there capturing Jinji in Tamil Nadu.
 Aurangzeb waged continuous war in the Deccan for more than two decades with no resolution.
-He thus lost about a fifth of his army fighting rebellions led by the Marathas in Deccan India.
-He travelled a long distance to the Deccan to conquer the Marathas and eventually died at the age of 88, still fighting the Marathas.
+He lost about a fifth of his army fighting rebellions led by the Marathas in Deccan.
+Aurangzeb travelled a long distance to the Deccan to subdue the Marathas and died at the age of 88 during the campaign.

-Aurangzeb's shift from conventional warfare to anti-insurgency in the Deccan region shifted the paradigm of Mughal military thought.
-There were conflicts between Marathas and Mughals in Pune, Jinji, Malwa and Vadodara.
-The Mughal Empire's port city of Surat was sacked twice by the Marathas during the reign of Aurangzeb and the valuable port was in ruins.

 A Mughal trooper in the Deccan.

 Aurangzeb leads his final expedition in 1705, leading an army of 500,000 troops.

 A Mughal-era aristocrat armed with a matchlock musket.